lapism/search/README.md

     android:layout_height="match_parent" />
 ```

-**VERSION CODES**
+**Versions**

 SearchView identifies its layout style through versions.
 Currently, there are two values, namely `SearchView.VERSION_TOOLBAR` for the persistent view, and `SearchView.VERSION_MENU_ITEM` for the view that appears on a menuitem press.
-The version may be defined through `setVersion`
+The version may be defined through `setVersion`.

 **Styling SearchView:**
 ```xml